-Approximately 10 years ago, early phases of the Thorpe Park developments were completed.
-Phase 1 of the project involved building a dual carriageway with a connecting roundabout, while Phase 2 saw further development of the highway.
-Additionally, Phase 3 dealt with modifications to the M1 link road (the elongated junction), and Phase 4 involved building a roundabout to connect Phases 2 and 3.
-Within this roundabout, a path was created centrally through its oval shape to allow vehicles that want to turn right to drive through the middle of the island instead of going all the way round, saving them and others time.
-Due to its close resemblance, this roundabout has been nicknamed the cracked egg.
+- Phase Four involved building a roundabout on the A6120 to connect Phases Two and Three.
+Within this roundabout, a path was created centrally through its oval shape to allow vehicles that want to turn right to drive through the middle of the island instead of going all the way round, saving them and others time;

-Lastly, Phase 5 saw the formation of road extensions to allow access to all development areas within this stage.
-Fortunately, every phase of the project was future proofed to enable the later development of a wider area, and this is now delivering new opportunities for Leeds.
+- Phase Five saw the formation of road extensions to allow access to all development areas within this phase.
+Every phase of the project was future proofed to enable the later development of a wider area, and this is now delivering new opportunities for Leeds.

-Pell Frischmann have been commissioned to create an 800-metre dual carriage-way to reduce congestion within neighbouring roads, two roundabouts to aid consistency of traffic flow, signal junctions to coordinate traffic, and a new road over rail bridge to enable greater access, and a green bridge.
+We prepared the outline design for an 800-metre dual carriage-way to reduce congestion within neighbouring roads, two roundabouts to aid consistency of traffic flow, signal junctions to coordinate traffic, a ‘green bridge’ and a new road-over-rail bridge to enable greater access.
+Known locally as the Manston Lane Link Road (MLLR), it provides direct access to the M1 J46, as well as Thorpe Park and Leeds’ new retail and leisure destinations The Springs.

-The green bridge is an innovative 15-metre-wide non-motorised crossing used to carry horses, cyclist, and pedestrians.
-This construction will promote non-motorised community use of open spaces and support natural movement of wildlife.
-Where soft substances are normally removed from bridges to stop the penetration of water affecting the integrity of the steel, the green bridge on the other hand, will have vegetation growing through it to promote its environmental perspective.
-Pell Frischmann’s robust capabilities within the Highways & Transportation sector ensures that the bridge is both structurally and visually pleasing.
+The green bridge is an innovative 15m-wide non-motorised crossing to carry horses, cyclists, and pedestrians.
+This construction promotes non-motorised community use of open spaces and supports natural movement of wildlife.
+Where soft substances are normally removed from bridges to stop the penetration of water affecting the integrity of the steel, the green bridge has vegetation growing through it to promote its environmental perspective.
+Our robust capabilities within the Highways & Transportation sector ensured that the bridge was both structurally and visually pleasing.

-As the project continues, many challenges have been faced.
-The 450mil high service gas main cutting across the site is one problem that has led to design adaptations and steady collaboration with northern gas networks to find the best solution for all stakeholders.
-Likewise, with a 33,000-volt electric overhead cable also running through the site, we have avoided causing any disturbance by building the road to that accommodate the electric cable.
+A gas main bisecting the site was one challenge that led to design adaptations with northern gas networks to find the best solution for all stakeholders.
+With a 33,000-volt electric overhead cable also running through the site, we undertook advanced works to maximise the developable prior to the final permanent diversion planned in 2019.